-Status and Terms: Identify the arrangement as confident life insurance policy and indicate whether you will continue to be a vered by the policy.
+Status and Terms: Identify the arrangement as a split-dollar life insurance policy and indicate whether you will continue to be covered by the policy.
 If you will continue to participate, specify whether the employer will continue to make contributions.
 You do not need to specify how the premiums will be repaid, but providing this information is helpful.